JungleComputing/saga-implementation/adaptors/JavaGatAdaptor/README.txt

   JavaGAT has a Preferences object type that allows users to pass information on to specific adaptors.
 SAGA does not have such a mechanism.
 Therefore, a "preferences" context type has been added for the SAGA JavaGAT adaptor.
+  For instance, a JavaGAT application may use preferences to select which adaptor to use, very similar to the way a SAGA application can use properties to select which SAGA adaptor to use.
+See for instance the code in demo/src/demo/job/TestJob.java for an example.